Skip to main content

 Appeasement

 If anyone had ever told Aniruddha that stopping child marriage was a big mistake on the part of the Brahmo Samaj and the British government, he would not have hesitated to voice his protest.
-The idea of initiation into the Brahmo society came to his mind also.
+The idea of initiation into the Brahmo society also came to his mind.
 He was not afraid to opine that many rules of society were wrong.
 One such was that no one from the Zamindar's house ever went to any villagers’ ceremonies.
-He wanted to go to Devaditya's wedding and he even argued with his father to allow him there.
+He wanted to go to Devaditya's wedding, and he even argued with his father to allow him to be there.
 His first revolution was that.
-On that day, mass weddings were organized in Devipur village.
+On that day, mass weddings were organised in Devipur village.
 It was good for poor fathers who saved a lot of money.
 Devaditya has already said that Sampoorna belonged to a poor house.
 Aniruddha's desire to see such a program had been there for a long time.
 But little did he know, he would find Bondita there.
 On that day, Anirudha changed his fate by choice.

 On the one hand, almost immediately after the start of her period, a Satyanarayana Puja was performed, and Jyathamoshai and the neighbours started talking about her.
 Bondita was a minor, a mere child whose play days were barely over.
 Neither her mind nor her body was fit to establish a relationship with her husband.
 Who would understand that?
 On the one hand, it was very difficult to stay away from Bondita.
 Her suffering was not unknown to Aniruddha.
 But what could he say to her?
 She was not mature enough to understand the nuances of his love.

-Bondita's age was fifteen when Somnath's marriage was discussed at home.
-One day a Jetha from a close relationship came to meet Trilochan Babu.
+Bondita was fifteen when Somnath's marriage was discussed at home.
+One day, a Jetha from a close relationship came to meet Trilochan Babu.
 He offered to find a girl for Somnath.
 Bondita drew the Ghomta and touched his feet before serving the tea.
 He spoke to Trilochan with a slight disregard, "If you understand, Bhaya, finding a girl for the son of a Zamindar house is very difficult.
-Not any random girl can become the daughter-in-law without the house being humiliated..”
+Not any random girl can become the daughter-in-law without the house being humiliated.”
 Trilochan understood quite well what he was implying.
 "That's what I was saying."

 "Right, do you understand, Bouma?"
 Stopping at the words of Trilochan, Bondita nodded, and a frown appeared on the face of the stranger.